Mercy Mounthawk Catholic Voluntary Secondary School is a witnessing community which fosters:

 The goal of Catholic education is the formation of the student.
 Catholic education prepares people not merely for the world of work but for the challenges of life.
 It provides learning experiences for students and teachers that will develop their capacity to think critically.
 It helps them to be fully human and fully alive.

 Catholic Education is a lifelong process of human growth and development.
 It is more than schooling.
 It begins in the home, continues in the school and matures through involvement with the Christian community in the parish.
 These three dimensions of home, school and parish must work together if Catholic education is to truly attain its goal of forming mature human persons in the image and likeness of Christ.

 Catholic education promotes the development of the whole person based on the belief that the human and the divine are inseparable.
 It promotes an explicit system of values based on the Gospels.

 Home and Family

 Parents have the primary responsibility for nurturing faith in their children and the school supports parents in this by providing not only an excellent academic education but also a high quality Religious Education programme for its students.

 Parents get involved with school life by being active in the Parents’ Council (here) which acts as a voice for the parent/guardian population.All parents/guardians of pupils enrolled in the school are automatically members of the Parents’ Council.

-In this year of the Family we held a Family Week in March where the focus throughout the school was on the importance of communication in the home and in particular the sharing of meals in the evening for the duration of that week.
+In the year of the Family, 2018, we held a Family Week in March where the focus throughout the school was on the importance of communication in the home and in particular the sharing of meals in the evening for the duration of that week.
 The school invited all students and their families to disconnect from all screen time for one hour every evening and to spend that hour reconnecting and sharing a family meal where possible.A full report on the Family initiative for 2018 is available here.
 The infographic below sets out very clearly how our students feel about Social Media and its impact on family life.

 ParishOur sixth year Graduation Mass is held in our local Parish Church of Our Lady and St. Brendan.